Skip to main content

 Updating Job Type EAE/AB Suite

-• Report Name: Defines the name of the EAE/AB Suite report to execute.
+• Report Name: Name of the EAE/AB Suite report to run (max 256 characters).
+Tokens are supported

-• Acceptfile: Defines the filename that the LSAM will create with the arguments in the Parameters field for the EAE/AB Suite command.
+• Acceptfile: Filename the agent creates with the arguments from the Parameters field for the EAE/AB Suite command (max 256 characters).
+Tokens are supported

-• Parameters: Defines all the parameters to run the EAE/AB Suite report.
+• Parameters: All parameters to run the EAE/AB Suite report (max 256 characters).
+Tokens are supported

-• Template Display File: Defines the file used in lieu of a job-specific displays file, and it allows the customer to use a single set of definitions for multiple OpCon jobs rather than create a job-specific displays file for each OpCon job.
+• Template Display File: File used in lieu of a job-specific displays file.
+Allows a single set of definitions for multiple OpCon jobs.
 For more information, refer to Automated Response.

 Updating Job Type COPY